rexbrahh/libjzx/dev_logs/timers.md

   - Cancels a pending timer.
   - Returns `JZX_ERR_TIMER_INVALID` if the timer is unknown, already fired, or already cancelled.

+## Timing and clocks

+Timer due times are computed using a monotonic clock (`CLOCK_MONOTONIC`), so wall-clock adjustments do not affect when timers fire.

 ## Ownership and payload lifetime

 - `data` is not copied.